 The Medicare Part D program under MyCare Ohio is a partially insured plan.
-The Company recorded a receivable in amounts receivable relating to uninsured plans in the statutory basis statements of admitted assets, liabilities, and capital and surplus of \$12,292,798 and \$7,167,857 at December 31, 2018 and 2017, respectively, for cost reimbursement under the Medicare Part D program for the catastrophic reinsurance and low-income member cost-sharing subsidies as described in Note 1, Amounts Receivable Relating to Uninsured Plans.
-The Company also recorded a receivable of \$50,463 and \$4,486 at December 31, 2018 and 2017, respectively, for the Medicare Part D CGDP as described in Note 1, Amounts Receivable Relating to Uninsured Plans.
+The Company recorded a receivable in amounts receivable relating to uninsured plans in the statutory basis statements of admitted assets, liabilities, and capital and surplus of \$12,283,580 and \$12,292,798 at December 31, 2019 and 2018, respectively, for cost reimbursement under the Medicare Part D program for the catastrophic reinsurance and low-income member cost-sharing subsidies as described in Note 1, Amounts Receivable Relating to Uninsured Plans.
+The Company also recorded a receivable of \$91,763 and \$50,463 at December 31, 2019 and 2018, respectively, for the Medicare Part D CGDP as described in Note 1, Amounts Receivable Relating to Uninsured Plans.

 The Company participates in administering hospital incentive pass through payments received from ODM to pay incentive payments to members of the OHA.
 There is no risk to the Company as a result of these transactions.
-The Company has a hospital incentive payable of \$1,530,636 and \$2,204,731 as of December 31, 2018 and 2017, respectively, which is included in liability for amounts held for uninsured plans in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
+The Company has a hospital incentive payable of \$1,584,244 and \$1,530,636 as of December 31, 2019 and 2018, respectively, which is included in liability for amounts held for uninsured plans in the statutory basis statements of admitted assets, liabilities, and capital and surplus.

-Effective January 1, 2017, the Company participates in the CPC program in which it administers CPC gain sharing payments received from ODM to pay participating providers.
+The Company participates in the CPC program in which it administers CPC gain sharing payments received from ODM to pay participating providers.
 To receive a gain sharing payment, a provider would need to achieve a cost of care level lower than historical levels.
 The program aims to improve population health outcomes by coordinating with care management entities to develop and implement utilization management programs.
-The Company assumes no risk and did not recognize any premium revenue, medical benefit expenses, or general administrative expenses as of December 31, 2018 and 2017, respectively.
+The Company assumes no risk and did not recognize any premium revenue, medical benefit expenses, or general administrative expenses as of December 31, 2019 and 2018, respectively.
 As such, the arrangement is recorded pursuant to SSAP No. 47.
-The liability is recorded as amounts held under uninsured plans in the statutory basis statements of admitted assets, liabilities, and capital and surplus in the amounts of \$390,615 and \$0 at December 31, 2018 and 2017, respectively.
+The liability is recorded as amounts held under uninsured plans in the statutory basis statements of admitted assets, liabilities, and capital and surplus in the amounts of \$7,059 and \$390,615 at December 31, 2019 and 2018, respectively.

 Effective July 1, 2018, the Company participates in the CICIP in which it administers CICIP payments received from ODM to pay quality improvement and bonus payments to both public and nonprofit hospital agencies.
-The Company has a CICIP payable of \$444,998 as of December 31, 2018, which is included in liability for amounts held for uninsured plans in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
+The Company recorded a CICIP payable of \$1,631,571 and \$444,998 as of December 31, 2019 and 2018, respectively, which is included in liability for amounts held for uninsured plans in the statutory basis statements of admitted assets, liabilities, and capital and surplus.